 What can I do when a parent or friend comes to visit me on campus?

-Can I have a hearing on a citation I don’t think I should have received?
+How can I appeal a citation I don’t think I should have received?

 Yes.
 Students, staff, and faculty can request a hearing.
-You must file for a hearing within 10 days of issuance of the citation.
-Hearings are held once a month for faculty/staff and once a week for students.
-You have a choice to be present or not.
-Hearing forms can be obtained at the Parking Management Department.
+You must file for a hearing within five calendar days of issuance of the citation.
+Hearing forms can be obtained online at the Department of Parking Management.

-Please refer to your current parking regulations for fine structure as fines can change from year to year, or contact the Parking Management Department.
+Please refer to your current parking regulations for fine structure as fines can change from year to year, or contact the Department of Parking Management.
 Up-to-date copies of the parking regulations are always available.